bencoman/pharo-workingRoadmaps/OutsideWishLists.md

 1. Efficiently represented.

+ * Pharo: ?

 2. Always immutable (Note: Having a separate editable representation for text is perfectly reasonable, but it’s not your default).

+  * Pharo: Perhaps something we should consider?
+Any arguments not to?

 3. Always unicode.

+ * Pharo: Perhaps something we should consider?
+Any arguments not to?

 4. Always understood to be a variable length encoding that you cannot index into by an offset.

+  * Pharo: ???

 5. Easy to read and write to a variety of encodings.

+  * Pharo: ???

-6. Anything else is wrong and you are a sinner for contemplating it.
+Anything else is wrong and you are a sinner for contemplating it.

 ### Equality works correctly

 1. There is a single operator you use for equality.
 You do not use different ones for different types.

+  * Pharo: True.

 2. Differently typed values are never equal.
 Yes I know this violates the Liskov Substitution Principle.
 I don’t even slightly care.
 Ideally comparing different types for equality should be an error.

+  * Pharo: ??

 3. Equality is reflexive.
 That is, x == x, always.
 I don’t know what to do about NaN here.
 So far my most practical solution involves a time machine.
 My second most practical answer is “Ignore IEEE and deal with the resulting confusion”.

+  * Pharo: ??

-4. Equality is symmetric.
+4. Equality is symmetric

+  * Pharo: ??

 5. Equality is transitive.

+  * Pharo: ??

 ### Good numeric hierarchy